 Castile soap will make your dull-looking floor sparkle.
-To 3 gallons of boiling water, add 12 cup of soap.
+To 3 gallons of boiling water, add 12 cups of soap.
 Dip the mop into this solution to get super-clean, gleaming tiles.

-Use it as a non-toxic toilet cleanser.
-In a big spray bottle, combine 14 cup soap, 14 cup water, 2 teaspoons baking soda, and 8 drops of essential oil, mix well, and then pour the solution straight on the toilet and scrub it clean.
+Use it as a non-toxic toilet cleaner.
+In a big spray bottle, combine 14 cup soap, 14 cups water, 2 teaspoons baking soda, and 8 drops of essential oil, mix well, and then pour the solution straight on the toilet and scrub it clean.

-It cleans the toilets better when used with baking soda, which is an excellent cleanser.
+It cleans the toilets better when used with baking soda, which is an excellent cleaner.

 Repellent for Bugs

 It works well as an insect repellant.
 Simply combine a teaspoon of soap, water, and 12 teaspoon cinnamon powder in a spray bottle and spray it straight on the plants.